jierui-cell/sedimix/CONFIG_PARAMETERS.md

    - Example: "/path/to/primates_taxids.csv"

 8. **use_snp_panel**:
    - Boolean (True or False) to indicate whether to use a SNP panel for read filtering.
+If set to True, it is recommended that the user built an alternative reference genome following the instructions [here](#building-an-alternative-reference-genome-optional).
    - Default: False

 9. **ref_genome**: